franckdess/Time_Series_Project/README.md

   - SARIMA models
   - Generalized additive models

 Finally, each model is used to forecast the next two years of employment numbers.
+In the appendix, we analyse the results obtained with LSTM models.